Venture capital trust: Amount of money raised by VCTs

 For the first nine years of their existence, Venture Capital Trusts raised an average of £181 million per tax year in aggregate.
 During this time, investors could claim 20% income tax relief on VCT subscriptions upfront, and also defer capital gains, thus avoiding capital gains tax.

 In 2004 the amount of income tax relief was temporarily doubled to 40% by chancellor Gordon Brown, along with a doubling of the annual allowance to £200,000 per individual per tax year, while capital gains tax deferral was withdrawn.
 These changes helped VCT fundraising increase sharply to £505 million in 2004/05 and £779 million in 2005/06, the latter setting a record that would last 15 years.

 After the level of income tax relief was reduced to 30% in April 2006, at which point the required minimum holding period was also increased to 5 years, the amounts raised by VCTs in the tax year did not exceed £500 million for a decade.

 In 2018/19, when £731 million was raised, the trust that raised the largest total was Octopus Titan VCT, which reached £227.7 million, a record for a VCT share offer.

 In 2019/20, the amount invested in VCTs dropped to £619 million during a year in which the UK left the European Union and the COVID-19 pandemic caused widespread interruption to business in the UK.

-In 2020/21 £685 million was raised, 11% higher than the previous year, although the overall capacity of VCT share offers was 7.5% lower, reflecting uncertainty over the economic impact of the Covid-19 pandemic.
+In 2020/21 £685 million was raised, 11% higher than the previous year, although the overall capacity of VCT share offers was 7.5% lower, reflecting uncertainty over the economic impact of the COVID-19 pandemic.

 In 2021/22 a new high of £1.13 billion was raised, of which £170 million by AIM VCTs, also the highest on record.
 The year was notable for fast selling offers including Mobeus VCTs, which raised £35 million within a day of opening.

+In 2022/23 the backdrop in the UK economy was one of economic uncertainty, with high inflation, political instability and the ongoing Russian invasion of Ukraine. £1.08 billion was raised, 5% lower than the year before.
+A new record was set for the largest individual VCT offer, with Octopus Titan VCT raising £237 million.
+AIM VCTs raised only £85 million, half the total of the previous year.

+In 2023/24 funds raised fell to £882 million, the third highest total.
+Around 66% of the difference is accounted for by the £131 million less raised by a single trust, Octopus Titan VCT.
+The total increased slightly to £895 million in 2024/25, with Octopus Titan VCT again not raising funds.

 The amounts raised since income tax relief was set at 30 per cent are as follows: